isaacward1/azure-tpot/README.md

-Hi, this is a simple guide for how you can setup Telekom's awesome multi-honeypot T-Pot on Azure!
+A simple guide for how you can setup Telekom's awesome multi-honeypot [T-Pot](https://github.com/telekom-security/tpotce) on Azure.

 <br>